Updated: Jan 6

 Is it safe?

 Chiropractic is very low risk especially when compared with more invasive methods of spinal healthcare.
 Chiropractors us their skills learned over 5 years of University to assess each person, rule out potential contraindications and will tailor your care accordingly.
 As everyone is different, where appropriate your Chiropractor will use a range of lower force interventions.
-But in either case, a very refined skill is used to adjust your, not just brute force.
+But in either case, a very refined skill is used to adjust your spine, not just brute force.

 What is a Chiropractic Adjustment?